mer-hybris/hadk.sailfishos.org/mic.rst

-* If that package is provided by e.g. droid-hal-device (like ``droid-hal-mako-pulseaudio-settings``), it means that some of its dependencies are not present
+* If that package is provided by e.g. droid-hal-device (like ``droid-hal-mako-pulseaudio-settings``), it means that some of its dependencies are not present:

- * Edit .ks file by having ``%packages`` section consisting only of single ``droid-hal-mako-pulseaudio-settings`` (note there is no @ at the beginning of the line, since it's a package, not a pattern) -- another ``mic`` run error will show that the offending package is actually ``pulseaudio-modules-droid``
+ - Edit .ks file by having ``%packages`` section consisting only of single ``droid-hal-mako-pulseaudio-settings`` (note there is no @ at the beginning of the line, since it's a package, not a pattern) -- another ``mic`` run error will show that the offending package is actually ``pulseaudio-modules-droid``